-Enzyme Cleaner digests insect's waxy cuticle on contact and dismantles their exoskeleton - effectively forcing insects into immediate molting in which the protective shell is stripped.
+Enzyme Plant Wash digests insect's waxy cuticle on contact and dismantles their exoskeleton - effectively forcing insects into immediate molting in which the protective shell is stripped.

 Using enzyme-based formulas as a form of biological pest control is an ingenious play of engaging the forces of nature to our advantage.
 Enzymes exist throughout the insect, plant and animal kingdoms to aid in the digestion of organic matter.
 Arachnids such as spiders and scorpions inject their prey with enzyme; insect larvae (maggots) also rely on enzymes to predigest their food for them.
 Insectivore plants also use enzymes to digest insect prey.
 Even cellular organisms such as bacteria, mold, mildew and yeasts all depend on enzymes to aid in the external digestion of food sources.
 Enzymes play a fundamental role to all life because they are a necessary catalyst to speed up the chemical reaction of metabolism.
 Enzymes are used by living beings to break down complex structures in food digestion.